SIA’s Air India intervention a ‘capability transplant’ crucial to its long-term play: analysts

 Air India did not respond to queries from BT.

-Retail investors who hold SIA shares for steady dividend yields have been spooked by the rising drag Air India has exerted on the Singapore group’s earnings.
+Retail investors who hold SIA shares for steady dividend yields have been spooked by the increasing drag Air India has exerted on earnings.

-Some have called for it to divest its Air India stake.
+Some have called for SIA to divest its Air India stake.
 But analysts say that exiting – especially now – is ill-advised and too difficult.

 Capability transplant

-Analysts believe that SIA’s deeper involvement is a rescue mission for a transformation that is proving far more complex than Tata likely anticipated in 2021.
+Analysts believe that SIA’s move is a rescue mission, for a transformation that has proven more complex than Tata anticipated when taking a controlling stake.

 BAA’s Bauer said that SIA having its people in Air India “means embedding institutional knowledge at the working level”.